MAMADOUSACO/slowed-down-studio/README.md

 3. Refresh the page and try again
 4. Ensure audio file is not corrupted

+### Preset Loading Issues
+- **Fixed**: Presets are now embedded in the code to avoid CORS issues
+- If you see preset errors, refresh the page
+- All 6 presets should load automatically

 ### Export Issues
 1. Wait for processing to complete
 2. Check browser's download settings
 3. Try a different export format

+### CORS/File Loading Issues
+- The app works directly from `index.html` (no server needed)
+- If you want to use external JSON files, run a local server
+- Avoid opening files with `file://` protocol for advanced features

 ### Mobile Issues
 1. Use a modern mobile browser